Asad-U-Khan/Log_Analyzer/README.md

 # 🛡️ Enterprise Log Audit Tool

-A lightweight Python-based tool to parse enterprise logs, detect anomalies using machine learning (Isolation Forest), and visualize them through an interactive Streamlit dashboard.
+A lightweight Python-based tool to parse enterprise logs, detect anomalies using an LLM model (QWEN 2.5), and visualize them through a Streamlit application.

 ---

 ## 📌 Features

-- 📂 Upload and parse `.log` or `.txt` files
+- 📂 Upload and parse `.log` files and give a security prompt `.txt` file
-- 🧠 Anomaly detection using Isolation Forest (unsupervised ML)
+- 🧠 Anomaly detection using LLM (Qwen 2.5)
-- 📊 Real-time log statistics and insights
+- 📊 Log statistics and visual insights
-- 🎨 Clean and interactive Streamlit-based UI
+- 🎨 Clean and interactive Streamlit-based UI with PDF exporting feature

 ---